OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

 ### What does it do?

 KMA (k-mer alignment) is a program developed by the Center for Genomic Epidemiology (CGE) to align gene targets to sequence assemblies or raw-reads.
-[CARD](https://card.mcmaster.ca/analyze/rgi).
-This redmine automator tool currently allows analysis for antimicrobial, biocide, or metal resistance in sequence data.
+This redmine automator tool currently allows analysis for antimicrobial, biocide, and metal resistance, or a custom set of user targets in sequence data.

 For more information, see the [KMA publication](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2336-6), and/or the [CGE website](https://cge.food.dtu.dk/services/KmerResistance/).